Bobolink: Distribution and movements

-The bobolink breeds in the summer in North America across much of southern Canada and the northern United States; from 1966 to 2015 the species experienced a greater than 1.5% annual population decrease throughout most of its breeding range, extending from the Midwestern United States to the Canadian maritimes.
+The bobolink breeds in the summer in North America across much of southern Canada and the northern United States; from 1966 to 2015 the species experienced a greater than 1.5% annual population decrease throughout most of its breeding range, extending from the Midwestern United States to the Canadian Maritimes.
 The bobolink migrates long distances, wintering in southern South America.
 One bird was tracked migrating 12000 mi over the course of the year, often flying long distances up to 1100 mi in a single day, then stopping to recuperate for days or weeks.

 Bobolinks often migrate in flocks, feeding on cultivated grains and rice, which leads to them being considered a pest by farmers in some areas.
 Although bobolinks migrate long distances, they have rarely been sighted in Europe — like many vagrants from the Americas, the majority of records are from the British Isles.

 The species has been known in the southern United States as the "reedbird," or the "ricebird" from their consumption of large amounts of the grain from rice fields in South Carolina and the Gulf States during their southward migration in the fall.
 One of the species' main migration routes is through Jamaica, where they are called "butter-birds" and at least historically were collected as food, having fattened up on the aforementioned rice.

-Bobolinks are the only species of landbird known to annually migrate through the Galápagos Islands, which are over 2,000 km from their primary migration route.
+Bobolinks are the only species of land bird known to annually migrate through the Galápagos Islands, which are over 2,000 km from their primary migration route.
 A bobolink was collected in the Galápagos Islands by Charles Darwin in 1835.
 Bobolinks have been hypothesized to act as vectors for avian malaria-causing parasites arriving in the Islands.
 Additionally, bobolinks in the Galápagos have been found with seeds from Drymaria cordata, a plant native to the Galápagos but highly invasive elsewhere, entangled in their feathers, potentially spreading them to the mainland.

 Behaviour

 Breeding

-Their breeding habitats are open grassy fields, especially hay fields, across North America.
+Bobolinks historically nested in tallgrass and mixed-grass prairies of the Great Plains of the United States and Canada.
+Since the development of these habitats, modern breeding habitats includes open grassy fields, especially hay fields, across the northern half of North America.
 In high-quality habitats, males are often polygynous.
-Females lay five to six eggs in a cup-shaped nest, which is always situated on the ground and is usually well-hidden in dense vegetation.
-Both parents feed the young.
+Females construct their cup-shaped ground nests alone, and lay three to seven eggs.
+Both parents feed the young, with polygynous males providing food to multiple nests.

 Feeding

-Bobolinks forage on or near the ground, and mainly eat seeds and insects.
+Bobolinks forage on or near the ground and mainly eat seeds and insects.
 They are nicknamed the "armyworm bird" because of their predation on large numbers of armyworms, including the true armyworm (Mythimna unipuncta) and the fall armyworm (Spodoptera frugiperda), acting as a natural pest control.
-In Florida, bobolinks feed most often on the Fall armyworm and not the True armyworm because one is common and one is rare there.
+In Florida, bobolinks feed most often on the Fall armyworm rather than the True armyworm, as the former is more common in the region.